acrolinx/acrolinx-coding-guidance/topics/text-extraction.md

 To figure out the range offsets, you might need to do a mapping between the application offsets and extraction offsets.
 This might be a reverse [implementation of the lookup](text-lookup.md).

-*Note: If you use an Acrolinx SDK, then you might get the check selection feature without having to implement anything.*
+*Note: If you use an Acrolinx SDK, then the check selection feature might work as expected without you having to implement anything.*
 *Read the SDK API to learn more about check selection.*